DoggoOP/RecipeExplorer/README.md

 # RecipeExplorer

 ## Introduction
-RecipeExplorer is a web application developed to enhance your cooking experience by providing an extensive collection of recipes that can be easily searched and filtered according to your preferences.
-Whether you're a novice cook or an experienced chef, RecipeExplorer aims to inspire and simplify your culinary adventures.
+RecipeExplorer is a web application designed to help users discover new and exciting recipes from different cuisines.
+By presenting recipes on flashcards, users can swipe left or right to decide if they want to save the dish for future reference, making culinary exploration fun and interactive.

 ## Features
-- **Advanced Search Filters:** Filter recipes based on ingredients, dietary restrictions, cuisine types, cooking time, and more.
-- **User-Friendly Interface:** Intuitive design makes it easy to navigate and find the perfect recipe.
-- **Detailed Recipe Information:** Each recipe includes detailed instructions, ingredient lists, and nutritional information.
-- **Personalized Recommendations:** Get personalized recipe suggestions based on your search history and preferences.
+- **Random Recipe Selection:** Utilizes an API to randomly select and display a dish from any cuisine.
+- **Swipe Interface:** Users can swipe left to dismiss a dish or swipe right to save the recipe and video link for later.
+- **Saved Recipes:** Recipes swiped right are saved for easy access and cooking instructions.

 ## Technologies Used
-- **Frontend:** ReactJS for building a responsive and interactive user interface.
+- **Frontend:** ReactJS for building the user interface.
-- **Backend:** Node.js and Express for handling API requests and managing data.
-- **Database:** MongoDB for storing recipe data.
+- **Libraries:** Tindercard library for swipe functionality.
-- **External APIs:** Integration with third-party recipe databases to provide a wide variety of options.
+- **APIs:** Integration with a recipe API to fetch random dishes.

 ## Getting Started
 To get started with RecipeExplorer, follow these steps: